-The Graduate Certification in Ministry program is a 36-unit foundational professional curriculum designed to introduce students to the study of the various traditional disciplines comprising theological studies, and acquaint them with an aspect of ministry.
+The Graduate CMin program is a 36-unit foundational professional curriculum designed to introduce students to the study of the various traditional disciplines comprising theological studies, and acquaint them with an aspect of ministry.
 The program is not a federal aid eligible program.